The very best movies screening in Redwood City this week

 Miles Morales is juggling his life between being a high school student and being Spider-Man.
 However, when Wilson "Kingpin" Fisk uses a super collider, another Spider-Man from another dimension, Peter Parker, accidentally winds up in Miles' dimension.
 As Peter trains Miles to become a better Spider-Man, they are soon joined by four other Spider-Men from across the "Spider-Verse."
 As all these clashing dimensions start to tear Brooklyn apart, Miles must help the others stop Fisk and return everyone to their own dimensions.

 With a 97 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has proven to be a critical darling since its release on Dec.
-14. The site's critical consensus has it that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
-You can catch it at Century 20 Downtown Redwood City and XD (825 Middlefield Road) through Thursday, Jan.
-10. Click here for showtimes and tickets.
+14. The site's critical consensus indicates that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
+Want to see for yourself?
+It's playing at Century 20 Downtown Redwood City and XD (825 Middlefield Road) through Tuesday, Jan.
+15. Click here for showtimes and tickets.

 The Favourite

-It's screening at Century 20 Downtown Redwood City and XD (825 Middlefield Road) through Thursday, Jan.
-10. Click here for showtimes and tickets.
+Catch it on the big screen at Century 20 Downtown Redwood City and XD (825 Middlefield Road) through Tuesday, Jan.
+15. Click here for showtimes and tickets.

 Bumblebee